alchemycodelab/-web-01-bulletin-board-RUBRIC/README.md

 * Add a post detail page and show additional information about the post on the detail page
 * Allow users to "complete" a post (i.e. have a boolean field called "complete" and use a checkbox input)
 * Add a toggle or dropdown to style the lists differently (i.e. dark mode)
+* Row-level-security should be enabled on your Supabase database with policies only allowing logged in users to add new data